warpdotdev/docs/features/launch-configurations.md

 # Launch Configurations

-Save your configuration of windows, tabs, and panes to a file!
-Open a saved configuration through the Command Palette > Toggle Launch Configuration Palette (`CTRL-CMD-L`).
+## What is it?

-## Getting Started
+Launch Configurations enables you to save your configuration of windows, tab, and panes, so that you can reopen the same set of windows, tab, and panes per project quickly.
+You can save this via the app, or by adding a yaml file.

-To get started with Launch Configurations,
+## How it works

-1. Set up the configuration of windows, tabs and panes that you would like to save.
+1. Set up the configuration of windows, tabs, and panes you would like to save.
-2. Press `CTRL-CMD-L` to open the Launch Configuration Palette and click the plus button.
+1. From the Command Palette `CMD-P`, enter `#` to open the Launch Configuration Palette, then click plus **+**.
-3. Name the configuration file.
+1. Name the configuration file.
-4. Click the save configuration button (plus sign).
+1. Click the save configuration button.

-Press `CTRL-CMD-L` to open the Launch Configuration Palette, where you can earch through and open your saved configurations.
+1. Then, toggle the Launch Configuration Palette like in step 2 from above, with the keyboard shortcut `CTRL-CMD-L`, or from the Mac Menu: `File > Launch Configurations`, where you can search through and open your saved configurations.

 {% embed url="https://www.loom.com/share/daa2a9e55c27458c8bbf722d90078880" %}
 Launch Configurations Demo